Javascript vs. Typescript: Which is Better?

 See Also: How To Fix Python NameError If Not Defined?

 It is entirely up to an individual to choose and believe that one language can surpass another or that the latter is superior.
 A fundamental programming language, JavaScript remains the first pick for many programmers due to its adaptability, extensive functionality, and enormous user base.
-It is appropriate for small tasks requiring interactive desktop, smartphone, or online apps.

 In contrast to this, TypeScript is a fantastic option for programmers when a sizable base requires.
-Even though it’s a different language.
-It has features like OOP fundamentals, and Rich IDE integration, making it appropriate for complicated tasks and projects.
+Even though it’s a different language, it has features like OOP fundamentals and Rich IDE integration, making it appropriate for complicated tasks and projects.

 See Also: HTML Tags — List Of All HTML Tags With Examples